seek-oss/sku/README.md

 ```

 Note that, in this scenario, the `render` entry is only used to provide a development environment.
 No HTML will be generated when running `sku build`.

-will create `index-AU.html` & `index-NZ.html`.

-Note: When running the app in dev mode only one HTML file will be created, defaulting to the first listed locale.

 ### Development server